 The Board Charter requires that where practical, the majority of the Board will consist of independent Directors.
-Details of each Director's independence is provided within the Directors Report, noting Mr John Chegwidden is the only independent director.
-Mr Ian Hastings and Mr Peter Mitchell are not deemed to be independent due to the nature of their shareholdings in the Company.
+Details of each Director's independence is provided within the Directors Report, noting Mr John Chegwidden and Mr Habib are independent directors.
+Mr Ian Hastings and Mr Peter Mitchell are not deemed to be independent due to the nature of their shareholdings in the Company and therefore, the majority of the Board does not consist of independent directors.